-Yes / No

-attached

-Nature of the

-supporting evidence

-supporting evidence you are submitting:
+Supporting evidence attached Yes / No Nature of the supporting evidence you are submitting:

-you are submitting:

-Name(s) and

-organisation(s) of the

-professional(s)

-providing supporting

-evidence

-Duive ave and Data Dua la adda ar

-Privacy and Data Pro ection:

-Your personal data is being used by the school and Dorse et Council for the nurnose es of an application for

-Ve undertake to ensure your personate

-privacy neares irrien es privacy notice which can be accessed on the school website and at www.dorsetcouncil.gov.uk

-Please confirm that yo Please confirm that you give your consent to the school and Council using your personal data as outlined in

-our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish

-to withdraw consent, please contact Council's Admissions Team at Dorset School Admissions

-If you wish to exercise any of your rights under the General I Data Protection Regulati ion, please contact the

-Council's Data Protecti on Officer via Dorset Data Protection Information or the school.

-I confirm that I have su bmitted a Local Authority Common Aր plication Form.

-Applicant's name Date

-Please sign here

-Contact Telephone &

-Email

-Please return this form to: The School or the Schools Admissions Team $\underline{\text{Dorset School Admissions}}$
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote ection: ng used by the school and Dorset Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can olivebsite and at www.dorsetcouncil.gov.uk notice, by signing below. ive your consent to the school and Council using your personal data as outlined in our privac You have the right to withdraw your consent at any time.
+Should you wish to withdraw consent please contact Council's Admissions Team at Dorset School Admissions ny of your rights under the General Data Protection Regulation, please contact the Council's a Dorset Data Protection Information or the school I confirm that I have sub omitted a LA Common Application Form.
+Applicant's name Date Please sign here lease return this form to: - The School or The Schools Admissions Team Dorset School Admissions

-St Catherine's Catholic Primary School

-Faith Supplementary Information Form 2022-23
+St Augustine's Catholic Primary School Faith Supplementary Information Form 2023-24